 - Earn a 3.300 overall university GPA

-- Earn a 3.300 GPA for all CHEM courses and all courses accepted for the major
+- Earn a 3.300 GPA for all CHEM courses and all major courses

 - Complete an additional 3 credits, for a total of 8 credits, of advanced non-laboratory work.
 This requirement is met by the same credits and courses that are accepted for "Advanced Non-laboratory Work" in the regular major.